spoletum/logseq/pages/Solution Architecture Template.md

 - # Service model
 	- ## Observability and telemetry
 	- ## Support model
-		- Who is going to support the business service, what are the requiorements
+		- Who is going to support the business service, what are the requirements in terms of FTEs etc.
 - # Financial model
 -